Switzerland country profile - Overview

 A landlocked, mountainous country, Switzerland's geographical position in central Europe and studious neutrality have given it the access and political stability to become one of the world's wealthiest countries.

 It joined the United Nations only in 2002.
-Surrounded by the European Union, it is gradually engaging more closely with its powerful neighbour and other international organisations, and preferring a more isolationist course.
+Surrounded by the European Union, it has vacillated between seeking closer engagement with its powerful neighbour and other international organisations, and preferring a more isolationist course.